A Night at the Opera (Queen album): Legacy

 In a 2006 review, Paul Rees of Q observed that although A Night at the Opera was "released the same year as both Bowie's arch soul pastiche Young Americans and the sleek art rock of Roxy's Siren, it has rarely been heralded as either.
 Yet it was, and is, every bit as brash, bold and full of the joys of its own possibilities."
 Feeling that Queen "never came close to bettering their fourth album", Rees concluded that "later albums would expose the lack of soul at the heart of Queen's music; they were all surface, no feeling.
 They elected themselves the great entertainers, and this heady rush of experimentation was not to be repeated.
 But A Night at the Opera remains glorious, monumental.
 It is British rock's greatest extravagance."
 In 2007, Chris Jones of BBC Music noted the diverse range of musical styles on the album, saying, "Sheer Heart Attack had hinted at a working knowledge of 19th century parlour balladry, 20s ragtime and Jimi Hendrix.
 A Night at the Opera was to add opera, trad jazz, heavy metal and more to the mix."
 He concluded that the album "remains their finest hour".

 In 2011, digitally remastered versions of the earlier Queen albums were released, prompting another batch of reviews.
 Uncut said that the album "proved there was no limit to their capabilities" and concluded, "Containing not one but two monumental epics ('Bohemian Rhapsody', 'The Prophet's Song'), and gorging on grandiose gestures galore, A Night at the Opera secured itself instant classic status".
 Pitchfork's Dominique Leone stated, "No punches pulled, no expense spared: A Night at the Opera was Queen at the top of the mountain".
 AJ Ramirez of PopMatters wrote, "Kicking off with the downright ominous high-drama of 'Death on Two Legs' (a retort against the group's recently deposed management where Mercury spits out venomous invectives at the targets of his ire), the album gives way to a kaleidoscope of styles, from 1920 jazz to space-folk narratives to top-of-the-line contemporary pop-rock.
 Amazingly, while the transitions between genres would conceivably throw listeners for a loop, none are jarring.
 Instead, Queen succeeds because it pulls from all the best tricks in the library of showbiz history to deliver laughs, heartache, grandeur, and spectacle to its audience at precisely the right moments."
 He observed that "it is the realization of such a unique sonic vision that pushes [the album] into the realm of true excellence ...
 A Night at the Opera stands as a breathtaking, involving creation, and unequivocally Queen's finest album."

 Accolades

 In 1977, "Bohemian Rhapsody" received two Grammy Award nominations for Best Pop Vocal Performance by a Duo, Group or Chorus and Best Arrangement for Voices.

+In 2003, Rolling Stone magazine ranked it at number 230 on its 500 Greatest Albums of All Time list, number 231 on its 2012 list, and number 128 on its 2020 list.